Roberto (horse): Benson & Hedges Gold Cup

-1973:four-year-old season
+1973: four-year-old season

 As a four-year-old, Roberto was sent to France to contest the Prix Ganay but was withdrawn from the race owing to injury.
 He then returned to Ireland, where he finished second to Ballymore in the Nijinsky Stakes.
-In June, he recorded his only success of the season when easily beating the 1972 Yorkshire Oaks and 1973 Geoffrey Freer Stakes and Doncaster Cup winner, Attica Meli, by five lengths in record time in the Coronation Cup.
-He was a late withdrawal from the Eclipse Stakes due to heavy ground and then finished eleventh of the twelve runners behind Dahlia in the King George VI and Queen Elizabeth Stakes.
+In June, he recorded his only success of the season when, ridden by Piggott, he easily beat the 1972 Yorkshire Oaks and 1973 Geoffrey Freer Stakes and Doncaster Cup winner, Attica Meli, by five lengths in record time in the Coronation Cup.
+He was a late withdrawal from the Eclipse Stakes due to heavy ground and then finished eleventh of the twelve runners behind Dahlia in the King George VI and Queen Elizabeth Stakes, clearly not liking the right-handed Ascot track.
+He was a late withdrawal from the Benson and Hedges Gold Cup at York because of heavy ground.
+He then pulled a ligament in training and was retired.